 Last year I published an article in Quartz arguing that teacher burnout is one of the biggest social justice issues of our time.
 I really meant it… if our passionate teachers continue to burn out and leave education, our most vulnerable kids will suffer, the opportunity and achievement gaps will widen, and the health of our economy will continue to erode.

 But do you know who else is suffering from work burnout symptoms?
 Therapists.
-That’s at least as important.
+Yes, there is a therapist burnout and it’s at least as important!
 Feeling stress and burnout is so painful when you are passionate about your work.
 It feels like a major betrayal to the part of you that loves your role as the caretaker.

 Is there something that you want to do for yourself… but no matter how good your intentions, you just don’t do it?
 You aren’t alone.